starship/starship/README.md

    #### Arch Linux (AUR)

    Starship is available on the AUR under the package name `starship`.
-Install it with `yay` or your favorite helper.
+Install it with `yay` or your favorite AUR helper.

    ```
-   # yay -S starship
+   $ sudo yay -S starship
    ```

-   or your favorite AUR helper.

 1. Add the init script to your shell's config file: